edithal-14/sta2453-p2/notes.md

 #### Context

 - Bought data of now bankrupt insurance company to start your own insurance company

   - In reality you will be out bided by bigger companies at the auction

-- Create a premium model for potential clients to earn a profit
+- Create a premium model for potential clients and earn yourself some profit

 - Evaluation will be done using a market simulation where your model will compete against others.

 #### Misc

 - Insurance companies bring underwriters and inspectors when customers make a claim

 - They also have to pay taxes

 ### Tips